jbannick/hellokata-java/src/aaamodules/multimodapps/Readme.md

 These Kata are multi-module apps, including:
 - A multi-module HelloWorld
-- A simple app using a Service module
+- An app with modules for a GUI, CLI, multiple analytical engines, and a Service module
-- A different simple app that discovers Service modules and loads them as needed
+- An app that discovers Service modules and loads them as needed